Don McKenna attended a First Things First fatherhood class when he and his wife, Missy, were expecting.

-“I saw a billboard about Boot Camp and thought it looked interesting,” McKenna said.
+“I saw a billboard about it and thought it looked interesting,” said McKenna.
 “I convinced a friend who was also expecting his first child to go with me.
 It totally was not what I was expecting.
 Hands down, it was the best thing I could have done in preparation for becoming a father.”

-McKenna thought boot camp would be about how to change a diaper and feed his baby a bottle.
+McKenna thought the class would be about how to change a diaper and feed his baby a bottle.
 Instead, what he encountered was a group of guys who were just as fearful as he was about becoming a father.

 “The class was a relief for me,” McKenna said.
 “First off, the class was taught by a guy.
 On top of that, we got to talk about our fears and concerns.
 Had we not done that, I think I would have been intimidated.
 Being more comfortable about caring for Brooks – not feeling like I was going to break him if I held him – gave me the best opportunity to bond with him from the moment he was born.”

 When it came to dealing with differences in parenting styles between him and his wife, McKenna said the class gave him a better understanding of the differences and how to talk with his wife about his style being different, but not wrong.